dspringuel-va/blog-posts/kubernetes/README.md

 ![Node Diagram](https://docs.google.com/drawings/d/e/2PACX-1vQUI6h9QuTXPSfnJ0ehCORuNo6aknViuqi2Oan2L4a7gEajvKhv8L89qvnN8XJFSa6L-oZ7oPnjKZM5/pub?w=1517&h=851)

 Every pods in the node have a unique internal IP address.
 Also, a pod can't live across two different nodes, i.e. have one container run in one node, and a second container in a different nodes.
-All pod's containers are garanteed to run in the same node.
+All pod's containers are guaranteed to run in the same node.

 The nodes can have differents computational resources, depending on what the system needs.